masc-ucsc/docs/docs/pyrope/04-variables.md

 ```
 assert a <= b <= c  // same as a<=b and b<=c
 assert a <  b <= c  // same as a< b and b<=c
-assert a == b <= c  // compile error, chained only allowed with same comparator
+assert a == b <= c  // error: chained only allowed with same comparator
-assert a <= b >  c  // compile error, not same direction
+assert a <= b >  c  // error: not same direction
 ```

 ## Optional